PapyrusLikeConfigurationLanguage/libPLCL/README.md

 # libPLCL

-libPLCL is the reference parsing library for the [Papyrus(Like)ConfigurationLanguage](https://github.com/PapyrusLikeConfigurationLanguage/PapyrusLikeConfigurationLanguage) language.
+libPLCL is the reference serialization/deserialization library for the [Papyrus(Like)ConfigurationLanguage](https://github.com/PapyrusLikeConfigurationLanguage/PapyrusLikeConfigurationLanguage) language.

 Until there is a stable release, the API is subject to change.

+## TODO

+- [ ] Serialization
+- [ ] Verifying configs against templates
+- [ ] Better error handling
+- [ ] Tests

 ## Building and Installing